July 2016 Edition

 It's all about the choices we make

-As a parent, we certainly do not need to teach you that your child’s future depends on the choices they make.
-Your child has already chosen to pursue post secondary studies, to leave home and to live on campus at Memorial University.
+As a parent, we certainly do not need to teach you that your child's future depends on the choices they make.
+Your child has already chosen to pursue post-secondary studies, to leave home and to live on campus at Memorial University in St. Johnís.
 Once they arrive, the choices they make each day will continue to have a profound impact on the lessons they learn.
 Here at Memorial, residence is more than a convenient place to live and study.
-As part of an institution of higher learning, our residences are living-learning environments, and our Residence Life staff are experts in teaching young adults how to make good choices and to learn from their experiences.
-As the parent of a young adult who is away from home for the first time, we want to reassure you that the lessons we teach in residence are just as important to the development of your child as the lessons they will learn in class.
-Our residents are also our students, and we teach our residents about life.
+As part of an institution of higher learning, our residences are living-learning environments, and our Residence Life staff are experts in supporting young adults in making good choices and to learn from their experiences.
+As the parent of a young adult who is away from home, we want to reassure you that the support we have in residence are just as important to the development of your child as the lessons they will learn in class.

 Our Residence Life Office

-The Residence Life Office is responsible for the educational aspects of living on campus at Memorial.
-Our residence life staff include student staff, part-time staff, and full-time professionals.
+The Residence Life Office is responsible for many aspects of living on campus at Memorial.
+Our residence life staff includes student staff, part-time staff, and full-time professionals.